Nonlinear entanglement witnesses for four qubits in mutually unbiased bases

 \section{Abstract}

-Entanglement witness is a Hermitian operator detecting entanglement in a quantum system.
-Nonlinear entanglement witnesses have wider range entanglement detection ability relative to the linear ones.
-Here we construct some entanglement witnesses for a four qubit mutually unbiased basis Bell diagonal density matrices.
-To this aim we specify the convex feasible region with positive partial transpose states.
-To reveal the entangled regions, we present some appropriate linear entanglement witnesses as the envelope of family of linear entanglement witnesses and in this case, the nonlinear witnesses have been nonlinear functional of linear witnesses.
-We also study thermal entanglement and show for some Hamiltonians the witnesses have ability to detect the entanglement at all temperatures.
-The results of this study are evaluated and assessed in the light of four qubit entanglement detection problem. \begin{description} \item[PACS numbers] 03.67.Mn, 03.65.Ud. \end{description}
+Entanglement witness is a Hermitian operator that is useful for detecting the genuine multipartite entanglement of mixed states.
+Nonlinear entanglement witnesses have the advantage of a wider detection range in the entangled region.
+We construct genuine entanglement witnesses for four qubits density matrices in the mutually unbiased basis.
+First, we find the convex feasible region with positive partial transpose states.
+Then, to reveal the entangled regions, we present some appropriate linear entanglement witnesses and, we find the envelope of this family of linear witnesses as a nonlinear witness.
+Finally, we study thermal entanglement and we show for some Hamiltonians the witnesses can detect the entanglement at all temperatures.